serejandmyself/Public-Watch-List/README.md

 If you believe that certain indexes should be included on the list, feel free to [open a discussion issue](https://github.com/serejandmyself/Public-Watch-List/issues) and attach your arguments for it.

-~Please bear in mind that indexes are not automatically updated.
+~Please bear in mind that indexes are not automatically updated.~
-This means that:
-- The CAR index is only correct for the date it was calculated (as of now, that is December 2018)
+- ~The CAR index is only correct for the date it was calculated (as of now, that is December 2018)~
-- The Distribution numbers are subject to change
+- ~The Distribution numbers are subject to change~
-- Initial price is calculated in USD not in BTC, just because it is simpler to grasp (more on that below), although absolutely incorrect for accounting purposes
+- ~Initial price is calculated in USD not in BTC, just because it is simpler to grasp (more on that below), although absolutely incorrect for accounting purposes~
-- Team / Docs / Community indexes are subject to, always, change~
+- ~Team / Docs / Community indexes are subject to, always, change~

 ~The List itself, contains links to the following, for each separate project: website, white paper, GitHub, developer documentation, coinmarketcap (some assets are linked to otc trading), explorer, link to a social channel (mainly twitter).
 As much as I would not want to use CMC, it gives you a general insight to the state of the market, but please - do your own research about the price (and its essence) for each separate asset on the List.~